 “The Rhino Ride“

 The “Rhino Ride” is an animal welfare project to protect the rhinos in Africa.
-It was initiated by André Barnard Jr. and our tour guide Gavin.
-Every year, they take a tour through Germany, Austria and Switzerland to present their project to tour operators so that they can pass on the importance of protection and conservation to their customers.
+We were invited by André Barnard Jr. and our tour guide Gavin.
+Every year, they take a tour through Germany, Austria and Switzerland to present their project to Tour-Operators so that they can pass on the importance of protection and conservation to their customers.
 As I have just told you, these animals need extreme protection and both of them make sure that the donations collected during this trip reach the right places.
 For example a drone project in Namibia has already been supported with the collected donations to prevent poachers from killing or injuring these beautiful pachyderms.
 In South Africa, rangers are supported to guard the last rhinos day and night with the assistance of well trained dogs.
 If you are interested in donating something, please contact me and I will get in touch with Gavin!
 Every € helps the animals and also us, so that we can admire these rhinos in their antural habitat and so that our children and genrations to come enjoys the same privilidge!!